Cadillac set to join F1 2026 grid in rebranded Andretti project

 What would Andretti’s F1 team have been called?

-Under the banner of Andretti Global — the teams parent company — the F1 arm of the team would likely be called Andretti Cadillac; referencing the brand’s partnership with its GM engine supplier.
+Under the banner of Andretti Global – the teams parent company – the F1 arm of the team looked likely to be called Andretti Cadillac; referencing the brand’s partnership with its GM engine supplier.
+However, it looks like now Cadillac or one of GM’s other brands will now take the name of the team.

-Who could have driven for Andretti Cadillac in F1?
+Who could drive for ‘Andretti’ Cadillac in F1?

-The demise of Andretti’s F1 bid also spells bad news for the incredible number of US-based drivers who were hoping for an F1 promotion.
+The demise of Andretti’s F1 bid initially spelt bad news for a number of US-based drivers potentially hoping for an F1 promotion.

 “If you look at Lando in Formula 1 now, you know what Colton could do as well.”

-Similarly, former W-Series champion Jamie Chadwick could have also been in contention, having established herself as one of the leading female drivers currently available.
+Similarly, former W-Series champion Jamie Chadwick could have also been in contention, having established herself as one of the leading female drivers currently available by winning a race in IndyCar feeder series Indy NXT.